- Download 60

 - File Count 1

-SMPTE ST-2095-1 is a new standard for Pink Noise.
+SMPTE ST-2095-1 is the digital version of Pink Noise a new standard for Pink Noise.
 It took a great deal of work by a great number of clever people, a lot of listening and testing and tweaking.
 The cool thing is that it isn't made with a lot of transiticators, but rather, with digits.
 This is THE Digital Pink Noise Standard.

 Pink Noise has been one of those things that has always been around, and people don't think much about it.
 Flick a switch, and there it is.
 But it took a sophisticated circuit to do right, and it wasn't always implemented the same...or even well.
-That is much less likely now because with the standard is a python script that is very easy to implement.
+That is much less likely now because with the standard is a digital formula and has been transposed as a python script that is very easy to implement.

 The equipment that you rely upon may already use it.
 For example, the great audio tools set named Audio Tools from Studio Six Digital, has already implemented it.